-Tranquil Cottrellville is anything but inside township hall
+Tranquil Cottrellville is anything but in township hall

 Cottrellville Township — In this rural community north of Algonac, political careers tend to be nasty, brutish and short.